-If stranded conductor wires are being used, install a round crimpstyle terminal on the tip.
+If stranded conductor wires are used, install a round crimp-style terminal on the end of the wire.
 Place the round crimp-style terminal on the wire up to the covered part and fasten the terminal with the appropriate tool.

-- Stranded conductor wire
+- a Stranded conductor wire

-- Round crimp-style terminal h
+- b Round crimp-style terminal

 - Use the following methods for installing wires: